jupiter/simple-mock/README.md

 ---

+### stub.callFn(fn)

+Configures this stub to call this function, returning its return value.
+Subsequent calls of this on the same stub (chainable) will queue up different behaviours for each subsequent call of the stub.

 ### stub.returnWith(val)

 Configures this stub to return with this value.
 Subsequent calls of this on the same stub (chainable) will queue up different behaviours for each subsequent call of the stub.